base-org/web/apps/base-docs/tutorials/docs/2_nft-minting-with-zora.md

 You can interact with Zora's contracts through your own frontend, which makes it easier to create secure, efficient, and feature-rich minting experiences for your users.

-For this tutorial, you'll use Zora's [gassless 1155 premint] with the [Build Onchain Apps Template (⛵️)] to allow not-yet-onchain artists to use your app to create and share NFT collections **without** needing a funded wallet.
+For this tutorial, you'll use Zora's [gassless 1155 premint] with [An Onchain App in 100 Components] to allow not-yet-onchain artists to use your app to create and share NFT collections **without** needing a funded wallet.
 And because the template includes the Coinbase [Smart Wallet], you can help these users create their first wallet and automatically receive their rewards and payments without them needing to figure anything out.

 In doing so, you'll help grow the ecosystem of Base users for everyone!